-My research interests are in the economics of devolved finances and labour markets.
+My research interests are in the economics of devolved finances, and labour markets and inequality.

 I have published extensively on the UK's devolved funding arrangements, and was involved in work to inform the development of Scotland's fiscal framework, jointly with the IFS.
 I have published several papers and articles on aspects of the economics of independence and of Brexit.

 I have also published extensively on trends in income inequality and social mobility in Scotland.
 Since September 2017 I have a Commissioner on the Scottish Government's Poverty and Inequality Commission.
 The Commission's role is to advise the Government on policy to achieve its aspirations and targets relating to poverty and inclusive growth.